Lakshman256/videoHost/README.md

-this only for a small project contains courses dont make any issues
+This only for a small project contains courses dont make any issues